COVID-19 Pandemic Has Left Many Area Pharmacists Feeling Stretched Too Thin And Fearful Of Making Mistakes

 And it has been risky.
 Filling more than 250 prescriptions a day is now becoming a challenge because of the pandemic.

-He said “vaccines and testing” are two added tasks that are jeopardizing patient safety.
+He said “vaccines and testing” are two added tasks that jeopardize patient safety.

-“Prescriptions only get a few minutes of your time.
-Mistakes can make it through.
-Somebody gets the wrong medication for the wrong thing,” the pharmacist said.
+“Each prescription only ends up getting a few minutes of your time.
+Mistakes can make it through, and somebody gets the wrong medication for the wrong thing,” the pharmacist said.

-And a mistake is what made pharmacist Bled Tanoe give up her lifelong dream last August.READ MORE: Will Outdoor Dining Become Permanent In New York City?
-Lawmakers Set To Address The Issue
+And a mistake is what made pharmacist Bled Tanoe give up her lifelong dream last August.READ MORE: Gov. Murphy: New Jersey To Lift Statewide School Mask Mandate On March 7; Connecticut Considering Ending Indoor Mandate On Feb.
+28

-“There was not enough people to handle the work, so that day I did the data entry, I did the verification of the data, the product and then I also did the last check, and so when it went out the patient came back and said something is wrong.
-The medication was correct, but the instructions were wrong,” Tanoe said.
+“There was not enough people to handle the work.
+So what happened that day is that I did all of it.
+I did the data entry, I did the verification of the data, the product and then I also did the last check.
+So when it went out, the patient came back and said, ‘This is wrong.’
+The medication was correct, but the directions were wrong,” Tanoe said.

 According to the American Pharmacists Association, a recent survey about COVID-19 demands impacting operations revealed 78% of pharmacists are exhausted from work.